Plaster may seem bland, but as we know it can be used to make convincing fake/imitation diamonds …

 Originating in the foothills of the Atlas mountains, it was developed in the city of Marrakech as a flexible material extremely useful for surfacing the ryads which distinguish this region: small interior courtyards with central water features.

-Thanks to a renewed interest in traditional and natural types of plaster in recent years, clay plaster is currently viewed as very fashionable in all kinds of property, both old and newer.
+Thanks to a renewed interest in traditional and natural types of plaster in recent years, clay plaster is currently viewed as very fashionable in all kinds of property, whatever age.
 Clay plaster uses natural clay as the primary binding element, before being combined with aggregates and natural fibres to give it strength.

 Although it is a spectaclar option, resulting in a beautiful matt surface which can be left unpainted (often it comes ready-coloured), clay plaster is NOT suitable for areas that will regularly be exposed to water, such as inside showers or behind sink units.